-To monitor and reboot the compute nodes through ciscovim CLI, see the sections Managing Reboot of Cisco VIM Nodes and Managing Reboot.
+To monitor and reboot the compute nodes through ciscovim CLI, see the sections Managing Reboot of Cisco VIM Nodes and Managing Reboot Status of Cisco VIM Nodes under Managing Power and Reboot.

-- 14. Prepare another USB with Cisco VIM 4.2.3 artifacts, by repeating Steps 1 through 9. - 15.
-Run the Cisco VIM 4.2.3 getartifacts.py script with -U option.
+14. Prepare another USB with Cisco VIM 4.4.3 artifacts, by repeating Steps 1 through 9 with the following change:

+Run the Cisco VIM 4.4.3 getartifacts.py script with -U option.
 The script formats the USB drive and downloads the installation artifacts.
 Provide the registry username and password, the tag ID, and the USB partition on the staging server.

-For example, to identify the USB stick, execute the lsblk command before and after inserting the USB stick.
+For example, to identify the USB stick, execute the IsbIk command before and after inserting the USB stick.
 The command displays a list of available block devices.
 You can find the USB stick location from the delta output, and provide the entire drive path in the -d option instead of any partition.